grimerssy/go-template/cmd/server/README.md

 # `/cmd/server`

-Server side of application which will be compiled in `./bin/server` binary
+Server side of the application, which will be compiled in `./bin/server` binary.